-Top Upcoming Zombie Games Of 2021 - Gameranx
+11 Best NEW Zombie Games of 2021 - Gameranx

 - Publisher: Warner Bros.
 Interactive Entertainment

-- Competitive Multiplayer: TBA
+- Competitive Multiplayer: NA

-Turtle Rock Studios was responsible for the creation of Left 4 Dead, a massive hit that is now owned by Valve.
-The video game franchise puts survivors during a zombie pandemic in which players are forced to complete a series of tasks in hopes of gaining rescue.
-There are two installments available and both were iconic hits, though Turtle Rock Studios have since parted ways from Valve and had worked on other projects.
-Now it looks like the developers are interested in diving back into the world of zombie hordes and action-packed moments as they have announced Back 4 Blood.
+Turtle Rock Studios was responsible for creating Left 4 Dead, a massive hit that Valve now owns.
+The video game franchise puts survivors during a zombie pandemic in which players are forced to complete a series of tasks to gain rescue.
+There are two installments available, and both were iconic hits, though Turtle Rock Studios have since parted ways from Valve and had worked on other projects.
+Fortunately, the studio was interested in diving back into the world of zombie hordes and action-packed moments and had brought out a spiritual successor with Back 4 Blood.
+Overall, the goal for the developers was to bring out a new game that expanded on storyline, enemies, and weapon variation.
+Additionally, there’s a new card mechanic system here.
+Players can unlock cards and add them to their characters.
+These cards act as buffs to help them out throughout the campaign.
+However, you’ll also find that the game enemy AI will have its own set of cards to provide a challenge.

-During The Game Award 2020 we got our first look at Back 4 Blood.
-The gameplay again looks very similar to the gameplay of Left 4 Dead.
-However, it looks like the developers wanting to further expand on the game by providing more variation of enemies, weapons, and storyline.
-This is going to be a big hit for those that loved Left 4 Dead and want more of the cooperative gameplay.

 #1 Resident Evil Village